ChunkyMonkey22/AutoApe/README.md

 # AutoApe Nami Script
 Author: Chunky Monkey

-Q: What is this?
+**What is this?**
-A: Auto-Ape is a simple, easy to modify script that can be compiled into an .exe file.
+Auto-Ape is a simple, easy to modify script that can be compiled into an .exe file.
 When launched, auto-ape will run in the background and wait until the Nami TX confirmation window appears.
 This script will attempt to automatically enter your spending password and click confirm as quickly as possible.

 Q: What can it be used for?
 A: Only dApp transactions.
 This will not automatically confirm if you are sending ADA.
 This script assumes you have already setup wallet collateral, and that you have enough funds in your wallet to complete transactions.